base-org/web/apps/base-docs/docs/building-with-base/guides/using-supra-vrf.md

 ---
 title: Supra dVRF
 slug: /guides/using-supra-vrf
-description: A guide on using Supra dVRF to service random numbers using an onchain randomness generation mechanism directly within your smart contracts on the Base testnet.
+description: A guide on using Supra dVRF to serve random numbers using an onchain randomness generation mechanism directly within your smart contracts on the Base testnet.
 keywords: [
     Oracle
     Oracles,